MicrosoftDocs/azure-reference-other/studio-module-reference/data-input-and-output.md

 ---
 title: "Data Input and Output | Microsoft Docs"
-description: "Learn about the modules you can use for importing and exporting data and models in Azure Machine Learning Studio."
+description: "Learn about the modules you can use to import and export data and models in Azure Machine Learning Studio."
-titleSuffix: "Azure Machine Learning Studio" ms.custom: "Learn about the modules that you can use in Azure Machine Learning Studio to import and export data and models." ms.date: 01/16/2018 ms.reviewer: "" ms.service: "machine-learning"
+titleSuffix: "Azure Machine Learning Studio" ms.custom: "" ms.date: 01/16/2018
+ms.reviewer: ""
+ms.service: "machine-learning"